Fairview SWAT Standoff Ends In Rutherford Man's Arrest, Police Say

 Fairview police received an anonymous call just before 1 a.m. saying someone was trying to kill her, Fairview's deputy police chief John Pierotti said.

-Officers on scene encountered an uncooperative female in the backyard with possible injuries, the deputy chief said.
+Officers on scene on Franklin Avenue encountered an uncooperative female in the backyard with possible injuries, the deputy chief said.
 The female was not allowing officers inside of the house and said that her boyfriend was still inside.

 The area was secured and Fauret was eventually found hiding under a stairwell in an illegal basement apartment, police said.